rairay91/gamescope-systemctl-user-services/README.md

 -> First install sunshine/heroic-games-launcher and configure it and test it if it is working from desktop mode.

 -> If it is working in desktop mode switch back to steam game mode and press Ctrl+Alt+F3 or Ctrl+Alt+F2 or Ctrl+Alt+F1 on keyboard to enter tty3 or tty2 or tty1 terminal and login with your username and password.
-And follow this instruction https://github.com/rairay91/gamescope-systemctl-user-services/blob/main/whoami.txt
+And type command shown in this file on your terminal https://github.com/rairay91/gamescope-systemctl-user-services/blob/main/whoami.txt

+-> It should give output something like this(notice Desktop=gamescope)
+Id=1
+Desktop=gamescope
+Type=wayland

+Id=2
+Desktop=
+Type=unspecified

 -> Now switch back to desktop mode open this directory in any file manager "/home/(user)/.config/systemd/user/" where (user) is your username, if systemd/user does not exist create it first.